-Previous knowledge / Requirements for participation (in form and content) in accordance with examination regulations physics and chemistry at the high-school diploma level every summer term
+Previous knowledge / Requirements for participation (in form and content) in accordance with examination regulations every summer term

 This module is usable for REAP (M.Sc.) and open for other master programmes as an elective.

 (room type / extent of use presence / extent of use project work and/or model construction in self-study)